During the development phase, do yourself a favour: turn on

 In the early days of dual kernel support in Linux, some people would

-out-of-band context in order to get a wallclock timestamp for their
+context in order to get a wallclock timestamp for their real-time

 When pipelining is enabled, use hard interrupt protection with caution, especially from in-band code.
 Not only this might send latency figures over the top, but this might even cause random lockups would a rescheduling happen while interrupts are hard disabled.